Gary Alan Fine

-Life and career
+Gary Alan Fine (born May 11, 1950, in New York City) is an American sociologist.
+He is best known for his work on the ethnography of small group activities from Little League teams to mushroom hunters and Dungeons & Dragons players.
+He has taught at the University of Minnesota, the University of Georgia (where he headed the sociology department 1990–1993), and Northwestern University.
+His research is particularly associated with the methods of symbolic interactionism, and he was a president of the Society for the Study of Symbolic Interactionism (1990), the Midwest Sociological Society (2001–2002), and the Society for the Study of Social Problems (2004–2005).

+Early life and education

+Fine was born May 11, 1950, in New York City.
 The son of Bernard David Fine and Bernice Estelle Tanz, Fine grew up in Manhattan and went to the Horace Mann School.
-He studied psychology at the University of Pennsylvania (Phi Beta Kappa).
+He studied for a psychology BA at the University of Pennsylvania, where he graduated Phi Beta Kappa in 1972.
 He attended graduate school at Harvard University from 1972 to 1976 and received his PhD from Harvard in social psychology.
-His dissertation advisor was the eminent small group theorist Robert F. Bales.
+His dissertation advisor was the small group theorist Robert F. Bales.